ScottLogic/blog/_posts/2024-04-12-measuring-android-energy-use.md

 ![Example of Data Points]({{ site.github.url }}/swoods/assets/CFoMC_AndroidAppConsole.png)

 ### Pitfalls and limitations
-There are a few limitations to measuring the devices power by these methods, most can be negated or controlled by ensure certain device conditions
+There are a few limitations to measuring the devices power by these methods, most can be negated or controlled by ensuring certain device conditions

 - The phone cannot be plugged in / charging